BCG vaccine: Method of administration

 A pre-injection tuberculin skin test is usually carried out before administering the BCG vaccine.
 A reactive tuberculin skin test is a contraindication to BCG due to the risk of severe local inflammation and scarring; it does not indicate immunity.
 BCG is also contraindicated in certain people who have IL-12 receptor pathway defects.

 BCG is given as a single intradermal injection at the insertion of the deltoid.
 If BCG is accidentally given subcutaneously, then a local abscess may form (a "BCG-oma") that can sometimes ulcerate, and may require treatment with antibiotics immediately, otherwise without treatment it could spread the infection, causing severe damage to vital organs.
 An abscess is not always associated with incorrect administration, and it is one of the more common complications that can occur with the vaccination.
 Numerous medical studies on the treatment of these abscesses with antibiotics have been done with varying results, but the consensus is once pus is aspirated and analysed, provided no unusual bacilli are present, the abscess will generally heal on its own in a matter of weeks.

 The characteristic raised scar that BCG immunization leaves is often used as proof of prior immunization.
 This scar must be distinguished from that of smallpox vaccination, which it may resemble.

-When given for bladder cancer, the vaccine is not injected through the skin but is instilled into the bladder through the urethra using a soft catheter.
+When given for bladder cancer, the vaccine is not injected through the skin but is instilled into the bladder (intravesical) through the urethra using a soft catheter.